 New Forest District Council are committed to making our website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 What we are doing

-From our audit with Content Design London, we have identified 10 key themes to make our web content more accessible for all.
-These are:
+We have done a previous audit in September 2020 with Content Design London, who identified 10 key themes to make our web content more accessible for all.

 - using sentence case for headings and page titles

 - using clear language, plain English and active tense

 - including external site names in the link text and making sure links open within the same browser tab

 - writing content for a user needs first perspective